 There is nothing like the simplicity of a shortbread cookie.
-I really love this brown sugar shortbread because brown sugar gives it a deeper, more caramel flavor than white sugar does.
+I really love this brown sugar shortbread cookie recipe because brown sugar gives it a deeper, more caramel flavor than white sugar does.
 These delicious cookies are quick to make as well.
 I have made them from start to baked in less than 30 minutes.
 Because of it’s amazing simplicity, I chose this as one of my two cookie recipes that I used in my final practical exam, or practicum, in culinary school.

 There are only five basic ingredients: flour, butter, brown sugar, pecans, and vanilla.
 These are common staples for most bakers.
 Slicing your butter is a great way to bring it up to room temperature fairly quickly.

-This cute dish towel came from Target.
+The dish towel came from Target.

 Combine the flour, brown sugar, and softened butter.
 Mix together by hand or with a hand mixer.
 I prefer starting out with a mixer, and then using the warmth of my hands to sort of squish it together.

 But it ends up holding together very well.

 Place in greased mini muffin tins.
 As you can see, this time it made 35.
 That tends to vary for me since I do it by hand instead of using a scoop.
 Bake at 350° for about 15 minutes.